Key takeaways

 - How the contract can be terminated (exit clauses)

-A professional service is any specialized, knowledge-based work provided by an expert.
-These services typically require advanced education, training, or certification.
+A professional service is any specialized, knowledge-based work provided by an expert — typically requiring advanced education, training, or certification.
+Common examples include:

-- Marketing & design (branding, website development, ad campaigns).
+- Marketing and design (branding, website development, ad campaigns)